Monday, November 02, 2009

 Jasna got out of bed—washed her face, changed into that gift from long ago a soft blue woolen dress; then brushed the tangled hair and slipped out the door and made her way down to the gallery on the first floor.
 Dizzy from the nausea that always came a day after each treatment, she gingerly negotiated the darkened stairwell, as best as she could.
 She clung to the balustrade, the cold marble of it, welcome, against her burning skin.
 The bells began to chime again.
 Six.
 Outside it was beginning to darken, the fog having settled in.
 The news on the television this morning had been all about the game.
 But it had also had the usual pronouncements of Dodik and Sladjzic and the ringing of hands by the International Community.
 Again.
 It was all Dodik and Sladjzic all day long every day.

 In between all that, they had mentioned that he was in town.
 No news and now this!
 She had sat up with a jolt, in a panic, her hand reaching to touch her head as if he was just there at her door.
-She had reached for the wig and pulled it on as her hands trembled.
+She had reached for the wig and pulled it on as her fingers trembled over her cold skull.
 And then, after the shock of it, after she had calmed down, she spent the rest of hers imagining his day, she had charted its course sure that it would end with him visiting the gallery.
 If she knew him at all, she knew he would have to come.
 Her choice of the apartment just a floor above, the final place had been the right instinct.
 What else was there to show for having been here, for him and for her, if not that one painting in the gallery, hers of him?

 As she made her way down she could hear the neighbors’ television sets—the commentator excitedly following the ball—Dzeko!-Misimovic!-Dzeko!-Ibisevic!
 Muratovic!
 Nadarevic!-Dzeko!-Misimovic!….Dzeko!
 Misimovic!